Tent Schools International

 This is true for our partner in Lebanon, led by a Lebanese pastor who runs a mobile school in Bekaa Valley for Syrians.
 His faith and vocation are no secret, and families choose to send their children to the mobile school fully aware their children will hear Bible stories and sing songs about the teachings of Jesus and his love for them.
 In their view Jesus is a prophet and a man of honor, similar to how North American Christians view the apostles Peter or Paul.

 Not every situation is the same.
-We have also worked with partners who omitted morning devotional time with students due to the refusal of camp leaders to host a school if Christian teachings were involved.
+We have also worked with partners who omitted morning devotional time with students due to the refusal of camp leaders to host a school if Christian teachings would be presented.
 The partner moved forward with the school anyway, with compassionate teachers serving as the hands and feet of Jesus as they formed quality relationships with students.
 We and our partners are here to reflect Christ’s love to underserved children through education.
-Counting conversions is not part of our mission.
+Though showing God’s love to children who may otherwise feel forgotten is our ultimate goal, indoctrination into a belief system is not a requirement of our mission.